Brookdale Wave header-wave

 Nutrition

-Mealtime is an opportunity to offer healthy, delicious meals, meet nutritional needs and tailor assistance to each resident
+Mealtimes mean healthy, delicious food that can meet nutritional needs and tailored assistance for each resident

 • Dementia-friendly menus

-• Balanced delicious meals & snacks that are dietician-approved, helping to decrease the risk of unintentional weight loss
+• Balanced delicious meals and snacks that are dietician-approved, helping to decrease the risk of unintentional weight loss

 • Consistent seating and routine meal times